-- a.
+a.
 Approximately how many units would be provided, if any?
-Indicate whether high, middle, or low-income housing. - b.
+Indicate whether high, middle, or low-income housing.

+No housing units will be provided by the completed project.

+b.
 Approximately how many units, if any, would be eliminated?
-Indicate whether high, middle, or low-income housing. - c.
-Proposed measures to reduce or control housing impacts, if any:
+Indicate whether high, middle, or low-income housing.